reazon-research/OpenArm/teleoperation/README.md

-This repository performs bilateral control using OpenArm, which is being developed by Reazon HI Lab.

 [日本語](teleoperation/README_jp.md)

 # OpenArm Bilateral Control
-ros2 launch openarm_bilateral bilateral_openarm_main.launch.py
+This repository performs bilateral control using OpenArm, which is being developed by Reazon HI Lab.

 ## Quick Start Guide